nygilgp/branai-adk/5-sessions-and-state/README.md

 This example demonstrates how to create and manage stateful sessions in the Agent Development Kit (ADK), enabling your agents to maintain context and remember user information across interactions.

+There are 3 ways:

+1. InMemory (save in memory, but lost on reload)
+2. Database (Save it in local computer but has persistance)
+3. VertexAI (Save it in Cloud)

 ## What Are Sessions in ADK?

 Sessions in ADK provide a way to: